 IMPORTANT: It is imperative that every electrical line penetrating the walk-in contains an electrical seal-off on the exterior side of the panel adjacent to the penetration.
-Use permagum sealing d around the wiring to prevent intrusion of warm compound around the wiring to prevent intrusion of warm air that may form moisture in the electrical lines and fixtures.
+Use permagum sealing compound around the wiring to prevent intrusion of warm air that may form moisture in the electrical lines and fixtures.